On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Introduction

-In this paper, we will obtain a convergence result of the gradient-push algorithm without assuming the uniform boundedness of the gradients of the cost functions.
-We will only assume that each cost function is $L$-smooth and the total cost is strongly convex.
-Under these assumptions, we will show that the gradient-push algorithm with a constant stepsize $\alpha (t) \equiv \alpha >0$ converges exponentially fast to an $O(\alpha)$-neighborhood of the optimizer $x_*$.
-This result can be seen as an extension of the works \cite{YLY, CK} where the authors obtained the exponential convergence results of the decentralized gradient descent on undirected graph.
+The aim of this paper is to address these questions.
+Precsisely, we will show that the sequence of \eqref{eq-2-1} is bounded if the stepsize $\alpha (t)\equiv \alpha >0$ is less than a specific value when each cost function is $L$-smooth and the total cost is strongly convex.
+Under these assumptions, we will also show that the gradient-push algorithm with a constant stepsize $\alpha (t) \equiv \alpha >0$ converges exponentially fast to an $O(\alpha)$-neighborhood of the optimizer $x_*$ provided that $\alpha \leq \alpha_0$ for some $\alpha_0 >0$ determined the properties of the cost functions and the communication network.

+{ Given the above result, we recall that variants of the gradient-push algorithm that incorporate the exchange of gradient information with constant step sizes have been shown to converge linearly to the minimizer of \eqref{goal}, provided the step sizes fall within a specific range \cite{NOS, PSXN, XK, XK2, XXK}.
+DEXTRA \cite{XK} is an extension of EXTRA \cite{SLWY} to the directed graph and it requires that the stepsize satisfies a lower and an upper bound for the convergence.
+The Push-DIGing/ADD-OPT algorithm \cite{NOS, XXK} can be seen as an extension of the gradient-push algorithm \eqref{eq-2-1} with communication of the gradient information.
+The Push-DIGing/ADD-OPT algorithm requires only an upper bound on the stepsize for the convergence and exhibit a faster convergence than DEXTRA in the numerical test (\cite{NOS, XXK}).
+We also refer the works \cite{PSXN, XK2} on the push–pull/AB algorithm that utilize both row-stochastic matrix and column-stochastic matrix simultaneously and achieve exact linear convergence.

+When comparing the gradient-push algorithm with its variant, the Push-DIging algorithm, the advantage of the Push-DIging algorithm is that it exhibits precise linear convergence.
+On the other side, the gradient-push algorithm may approach a small neighborhood of the minimizer faster than the Push-DIGing algorithm when we compare the algorithms with stepsizes maximizing the performance (refer to the numerical test in Section \ref{sec-8}).
+This observation motivates the consideration of a hybrid algorithm that employs the gradient-push for a certain number of iterations before switching to the Push-DIGing algorithm (see \cite{CCK}).
+The efficiency of the gradient-push algorithm becomes more evident when we evaluate performance in terms of communication cost, as Push-DIGing also requires communication of gradient tracking variables.
+A detailed discussion will be provided in Section \ref{sec-8}.
+The aforementioned advantages of the gradient-push algorithm support the importance of establishing its convergence property from a practical perspective.}

+In order to achieve the properties of the gradient-push algorithm, we consider two measures: \begin{itemize} \item A distance between the average $\bar{w}(t)$ of $\{w_i (t)\}_{i=1}^N$ and the optimal point $w_*$ for the total cost $f$. \item A measurement of $\{w_i (t)\}_{i=1}^N$ regarding a weighted consensus associated to the communication matrix $W$. \end{itemize} We will derive two sequential estimates of the above measures.
+By analyzing the sequential estimates, we will achieve the boundedness and the convergence properties of the gradient-push algorithm (refer to Sections \ref{sec-3}-\ref{sec-7}).
+Our proofs provide a flexible framework that can be extended to numerous variants of the gradient push algorithm.
+For example, we believe the it can be applied for the decentralized TD learning on directed graph \cite{LL} whose anlaysis is an open problem.
+In addition, the framework can be used for obtaining new sharp estimates for the variants containing the online gradient-push algorithm \cite{AGL, LGW}, the gradient-push algorithm involving the quantized communications \cite{Q2}, and the zeroth-order gradient-push algorithm \cite{GF}.